Offices Nationwide

 Phone Number: 0114 368 0192 Email: nottinghamshire@e2consultants.co.uk

-BREEAM is sometimes referred to as BREEAM Rating, BREEAM Assessors, BREEAM Assessments, BREEAM Assessment Ratings, BREEAM Reports.
+BREEAM is sometimes referred to as BREEAM Assessments, BREEAM Reports, BREEAM Rating, BREEAM Assessors, BREEAM Assessment Ratings.

 What Is A BREEAM Rating?

-It used to be that 'Good' was the maximum level that could be achieved with 100% being the maximum score in Nottinghamshire from a BREEAM assessment.
-However, in 2008, a new 'Outstanding' category was added - although the percentages required for each level remained the same.
+The maximum score a building can achieve in Nottinghamshire is 100% from a BREEAM assessment.
+It used to be that 'Good' was the maximum level that could be achieved, however in 2008 a new 'Outstanding' category was added.
+The percentage required for each level remained the same despite this.

 The BREEAM ratings for a new, non-domestic building in Nottinghamshire are: